03 May Landscaping with Palm Trees: Ultimate Guide

 Areca Palms: textured fronds that grow densely together and stems that grow up to 30 feet tall.
 Provide excellent privacy barriers with fluffy, arching leaves.

-Maybe you have a pool in the backyard and you want to avoid the excessive heat in the summer.
+Maybe you have a swimming pool in the backyard and you want to avoid the excessive heat in the summer.
 Planting even just a couple of palm trees around your pool can create the perfect amount of shade for your yard.
 Now you won’t burn your feet walking around the patio!

 Foxtail Palms: grow up to 25 feet with large, fluffy heads of pinnate leaves that grow up to 8-10 feet long.
 Provide excellent shade coverage.